LDNGuide

 Bakery/Cafe

-$$$$Perfect For:DessertPastriesCoffee & A Light BiteTakeawayBreakfast
+$$$$Perfect For:BreakfastPastriesCoffee & A Light BiteLunch

 Earn 3x points with your sapphire card

-For: anything
+For: Everything

 We would happily select items from the counter of this Tulse Hill spot blindfolded, because there are no misses.
 From trays of cookies studded with pools of dark chocolate, to malty Guinness cake and carrot cake with not-too-sweet icing—we love it all.
 Our perfect order is a cinnamon bun—crunchy sugar on top, good spicing, a golden exterior, soft, spongy centre—and a Pump Street hot chocolate with a huge, blowtorched marshmallow.
 Both the bun and hot chocolate are some of our favourites in London.

-For: potato sourdough
+For: Potato sourdough

 The thing that’s most wild about this Walthamstow bakery is how often we visit.
 And it’s because of the potato sourdough.
 It’s got a firm crust—unlike our resolve around this loaf—and a soft inside that rivals anything Tempur are selling.
 We’re also big fans of the focaccia which comes with a range of toppings baked into the bread—the confit garlic with big sprigs of rosemary is our favourite.
 Just know that this bakery is essentially a hatch on an industrial estate, so you’ll be getting your baked goods to go.